sharonshauli/myfirstrepo/README.md

 # myfirstrepo
 This is my first repo
-This is my firt branch in GIt
+This is my first branch in GIt